 These things are very hard to judge in any way other than subjectively.
 Sky supplies the Sky Q Hub for all its broadband deals.
 It enables fast, reliable connectivity for a large number of devices.
-It has two USB ports for wired connections and is dual band, enabling excellent coverage around your home.
+It has two Ethernet ports for wired connections and is dual band, enabling excellent coverage around your home.

 Sky wins here.
 Although both routers are top spec, and we like the futuristic thinking of Virgin, many customers may still want the option of a wired connection or two.
 Sky's router offers the best of both worlds, for now.

 Don't be confused by the names.
 Sky Q and Virgin V6 are just branding for two quite similar boxes with similar capabilities.
 The Virgin V6 box comes with all Virgin TV packages and broadband/TV bundles, while you only get the "basic" Sky Q box no matter which option you take out from Sky, unless you pay an eye-watering £199 upfront to get the Sky Q 2TB with its extra storage space.

 The primary difference between the Sky Q and the Sky Q 2TB is the ability to output in 4K – the ludicrously high resolution currently forcing its way into the mainstream.
 4K has four times as much detail in the picture as regular high definition (HD), but you'll need a 4K TV to display it, and an absolutely gargantuan one if you want to really see the difference – at regular viewing distances, on screens of 55 inches or less it's really hard to tell unless you press your face right up to the screen, something tech nuts call 'pixel-peeping'.